 - Drink before you are thirsty and eat before you are hungry.

 Ride your bike to and from the bus stop and put your bike on the bus!
 All TARC buses are equipped with convenient bike racks.
-Click here for more information.
+Learn how to take your bike on any TARC bus.

 Set up Carpools or Vanpools

-Use this online tool to search for or offer rides in carpools and vanpools anywhere you need to go in the greater Louisville area!
+Use the Cardinal Directions trip-planning and carpool-matching service to search for or offer rides in carpools anywhere you need to go in the greater Louisville area!
+More information about carpooling to UofL here.

 How big is your carbon footprint?

-Pollution from cars is a major cause of global warming.
+Pollution from vehciles is a major cause of global climate disruption.
 Take a personal pollution inventory and see how you can help.